FIRSTRobotics/fms-manual/source/audience-display/configuration/settings.rst

 .. image:: images/settings-0.png
    :alt: Settings panel of the Audience Display

-To access the settings panel, with the Audience Display open and running (see `About <../../audience/l/558887?data-resolve-url=true&data-manual-id=59147>`_ ) use the hotkey combination of CTRL-SHIFT-F12 (or, alternatively, CTRL-SHIFT-C).
+To access the settings panel, with the Audience Display open and running (see :doc:`About <about-audience-display>`) use the hotkey combination of CTRL-SHIFT-F12 (or, alternatively, CTRL-SHIFT-C).
 This will trigger the upper portion of the Audience Display (or Lower, depending on the Vertical Position setting) to flip to the settings pane as shown in the graphic.

 To close the settings panel, either click the 'Save Changes' button (saves changes and closes) or the 'Cancel' button (does not save changes and closes).
 Note that hitting 'Cancel' will not undo any adjustments you may have made to the position of the window on the screen.